chromaui/signed-webhook-examples/README.md

 # chromatic-signed-webhook-examples

-These are example implementations of validating the X-Signed-Webhook header from Chromatic.
+These are example implementations of validating the `X-Webhook-Signature` header from Chromatic.

 Each is organized under the language used, and attempts to use common packages to give a complete example.